samuellawrentz/jira-git-commit-helper/README.md

 - Select the type of commit you are making from the list of available commit types.
 - Enter a commit message and press Enter to create the commit.

+## Contributing

+If you wish to contribute to this extension, please follow the steps below:

+1. Fork the repository
+2. Clone your fork to your local machine
+3. Create a new branch for your changes
+4. Make your changes and commit them
+5. Push your branch to your fork
+6. Open a pull request

 ## License

 This extension is licensed under the [MIT License](LICENSE).